 In the Dutch colony of New Netherland, relations with indigenous nations north of the lower Hudson were entrusted to traders and members of the courts of Beverwyck, Fort Orange, Rensselaerswyck, and Schenectady.
 After New Netherland became New York these relations continued to be key to the survival of the colony.
 New York’s English governors relied on the same Dutch officials to maintain them.
 Beginning in 1677 the Indian Commissioners were established as a body separate from the local governments in the area, but membership continued to overlap substantially.
 Robert Livingston, appointed as Secretary for Indian Affairs in 1677 by Governor Edmund Andros, was also the clerk for Albany and Rensselaerswyck.
 He continued to hold these and other offices well into the 18th century, eventually passing his Indian Affairs position on to others in his family.

-For a short introduction to the Albany Indian Commissioners (who have been called by a few variations of that name), see the Wikipedia entry at https://en.wikipedia.org/wiki/Commissioners_for_Indian_Affairs.
+For a short introduction to the Albany Indian Commissioners (who have been called by a few variations of that name), see the New York State Museum webpage about them, as well as their Wikipedia entry .

 For a more in depth discussion, see the article by Jon Parmenter, “Onenwahatirighsi Sa Gentho Skaghnughtudigh”: Reassessing Haudenosaunee Relations with the Albany Commissioners of Indian Affairs, 1723–1755 in Nancy L. Rhoden (ed.), English Atlantics Revisited: Essays Honouring Ian K. Steele, McGill-Queen’s University Press, 2007 (pp. 235-283).
 If you have access to JStor, you can access this book here: http://www.jstor.org/stable/j.ctt80t7r